 There is income statement volatility from this hedging program.
 Based on current equity market levels, Empire Life has required capital for LICAT purposes related to segregated fund guarantees, but does not have policy liabilities related to these guarantees on its balance sheet.
 Therefore a by-product of hedging LICAT exposure is income statement volatility, as the gains or losses from hedging instruments are not offset by changes in policy liabilities related to segregated fund guarantees on the income statement.
-During the first quarter of 2018, Empire Life experienced a hedge cost of \$0.5 million after tax on its hedging program primarily due to decrease in Canadian stock prices.
-This compares to a hedge cost of \$2.8 million for the comparable period in 2017 primarily due to rising Canadian stock prices in 2017.
+During the second quarter and year to date of 2018, Empire Life experienced a hedge cost of \$1 million and \$1 million after tax respectively on its hedging program primarily due to rising Canadian stock prices.
+This compares to a hedge cost of \$1 million gain and \$2 million loss respectively for the comparable period in 2017 primarily due to a decrease in Canadian stock prices in 2017.

 Empire Life's LICAT ratio is also sensitive to stock market volatility, due primarily to liability and capital requirements related to segregated fund guarantees.
-As of March 31, 2018, Empire Life had \$8.4 billion of segregated fund assets and liabilities.
-Of this amount, approximately \$8.1 billion have guarantees.
+As of June 30, 2018, Empire Life had \$8.6 billion of segregated fund assets and liabilities.
+Of this amount, approximately \$8.3 billion have guarantees.
 The following table provides a percentage breakdown by type of guarantee:

-Mar 31 Dec 31 2018 2017 Percentage of Segregated Fund Liabilities with: 75% maturity guarantee and a 75% death benefit guarantee 2.3% 2.1% 75% maturity guarantee and a 100% death benefit guarantee 48.1% 48.1% 100% maturity and death benefit guarantee (with a minimum of 15 years between deposit and maturity date) 6.7% 6.6% 100% maturity and death benefit guarantee (guaranteed minimum withdrawal benefit (GMWB) 42.9% 43.2%
+Jun 30 Dec 31 2018 2017 Percentage of Segregated Fund Liabilities with: 75% maturity guarantee and a 75% death benefit guarantee 2.6% 2.1% 75% maturity guarantee and a 100% death benefit guarantee 47.9% 48.1% 100% maturity and death benefit guarantee (with a minimum of 15 years between deposit and maturity date) 6.8% 6.6% 100% maturity and death benefit guarantee (guaranteed minimum withdrawal benefit (GMWB)) 42.7% 43.2%

 All Empire Life segregated fund guarantees are policy-based (not deposit-based), thereby generally lowering Empire Life's stock market sensitivity relative to products with deposit-based guarantees.
-Policy-based guarantees consider all of the deposits in the customer's policy (whether the fund value is below or above the guaranteed amount) to arrive at an overall net guarantee payment, whereas deposit-based guarantees consider only the deposits where the fund value is below the guaranteed amount and ignores all the deposits in the customer's policy where the fund value is above the guaranteed amount.
-Therefore, generally policy-based guarantees pay less than deposit-based guarantees.
+Policy-based guarantees consider all of the deposits in the customer's policy (whether the fund value is below or above the guaranteed amount) to arrive at an overall net guarantee payment, whereas deposit-based guarantees consider only the deposits where the fund value is below the guaranteed amount and ignore all the deposits in the customer's policy where the fund value is above the guaranteed amount.
+Therefore, policy-based guarantees generally pay less than deposit-based guarantees.
 For segregated fund guarantee insurance contract liabilities, the level of sensitivity is highly dependent on the level of the stock market at the time of performing the estimate.
-If period-end stock markets are high relative to market levels at the time that segregated fund policies were issued, the sensitivity is reduced.
-If period-end stock markets are low relative to market levels at the time that segregated fund policies were issued, the sensitivity is increased.
+If period-end stock markets are high relative to market levels at the time that segregated fund policies are issued, the sensitivity is reduced.
+If period-end stock markets are low relative to market levels at the time that segregated fund policies are issued, the sensitivity is increased.